-- between the functional managers at the level of the Exchange Group and the managers of the exchange, who may be subject to different regulatory requirements, responsibilities and objectives and may compete for human, financial and technological resources; - between the managers of entities that are in different geographical areas, who may have diverging views regarding strategies, and policies of the group, also considering the applicability of different regulatory requirements (see point below); - entities being subject to different regulatory frameworks, for instance the one applicable to the separate subsidiaries and the parent company of the Exchange Group and the regulatory framework applicable to the individual exchange, which may have different requirements regarding transparency, orderly trading and investor protection; and - between the regulatory and commercial functions of an exchange.
+- between the functional managers at the level of the Exchange Group and the managers of the exchange, who may be subject to different regulatory requirements, responsibilities and objectives and may compete for human, financial and technological resources; - between the managers of entities that are in different geographical areas, who may have diverging views regarding strategies, and policies of the group, also considering the applicability of different regulatory requirements (see point below); - entities being subject to different regulatory frameworks, for instance the one applicable to the separate subsidiaries and the parent company of the Exchange Group and the regulatory framework applicable to the individual exchange, which may have different requirements regarding transparency, orderly trading and investor protection; and - conflicts between the regulatory and commercial functions of an exchange (i.e. in the listing processes).
+This latter issue might be mitigated by implementing procedures regarding exchanges' listing applications, to help mitigate potential conflicts between the commercial and regulatory elements of an exchange.